StefanoCutri/rn_modern_nft/README.md

 # React Native NFT Modern App
-This is a landing showcase page for an NFT (non-fungible token) app built using React and Tailwind CSS.
+This is a React Native NFT (Non-Fungible Token) modern app created using Expo.

 ## Features
 - Provides all app information
 - The app has a responsive design that works seamlessly across all devices and screen sizes.
 - Ability download the app from the Expo store

-## Technologies Used
+## Technologies Usedz
 - React
 - Tailwind CSS